OpenPathView/DirectoryManager/README.md

 ```

 For basic usage, I create a default configuration that can be override in configuration file:

 ```
+# Show you an example of configuration file
 $ opv_dm_web.py -s

 # Main configuration